 6. Make use of available audience measurement tools

 You need to make use of available resources that provide numbers and profiles of the types of people consuming media across the UK.
-Market research companies such as Kantar Media do this for both traditional and digital channels, whilst the Broadcasters’ Audience Research Board continues to provide less specialised information on the viewing figures for TV.
+Market research companies such as Kantar Media do this for both traditional and digital channels, whilst the Broadcasters’ Audience Research Board continues to provide less specialized information on the viewing figures for TV.
 Newspapers and magazines also provide media packs that provide those who want to advertise within their publications information that profiles their readerships.

 7. Calculate the cost per thousand (CPM) of your favored media